mwthinker/SdlGui/README.md

 ======
 Three examples of the usage of this library.
 The two first is contained in test code in this project.

-The third is a axample from a tetris clone game.
+The third is an example from a tetris clone game.

 ![Test example 1](data/guiExample1.png)
 ![Test example 2](data/guiExample2.png)